-Are the employees of a target company automatically transferred when a buyer acquires the shares in the target company?
+33 Are the employees of a target company automatically transferred when a buyer acquires the shares in the target company?
 Is the same true when a buyer acquires a business or assets from the target company?

 In a share deal, the employment agreements with the target group and group companies are not affected and remain in full force and effect.
-Agreements with management must be reviewed in respect of termination rights by the manager under contractual change of control clauses.
+Agreements with management need to be reviewed as to termination rights by the manager under contractual change of control clauses.

 In asset deals constituting the transfer of a business or business unit, the employees working in the business (unit) and their employment agreements automatically transfer to the buyer by operation of law.
 In a transfer of business, the buyer assumes all the liabilities of the seller as employer.
 The buyer may only object to takeover pension obligations individually granted to employees.
 Any transfer-related termination (prior to or following the transfer of business) is null and void.
 A termination may be valid if it is justified by termination grounds (eg, personal reasons).
 Any termination notice given within one year of the effectiveness of the transfer of business is likely to be seen as transfer-related and, therefore, inadmissible.

-Employees may only object to the transfer of their employment to the buyer if there are special termination rules set forth in an applicable collective bargaining agreement or if company pension commitments will not be taken over by the buyer.
+Employees may only object the transfer of their employment to the buyer in the case (1) special termination rules set forth in an applicable collective bargaining agreement or (2) company pension commitments will not be taken over by the buyer.